pygeobuf/pygeobuf/README.md

 ## pygeobuf

-Reference encoding/decoding Python implementation of the [new revision](https://github.com/mapbox/geobuf/issues/27) of [Geobuf](https://github.com/mapbox/geobuf/), our compact geospatial format (essentially a binary form of GeoJSON).
+Reference encoding/decoding implementation (in Python) of the [new revision](https://github.com/mapbox/geobuf/issues/27) of [Geobuf](https://github.com/mapbox/geobuf/), a compact geospatial format (essentially a binary form of GeoJSON).

-The format is designed to be able to store any GeoJSON data losslessly.
+The format is designed to be able to store any GeoJSON or TopoJSON data losslessly.

 ### Usage